Hughes brothers: Personal lives

-Known as much for their frank manner as for their films, the Hughes Brothers have been known to get into altercations.
-They took the rap artist Tupac Shakur to court in 1994, after he assaulted them during a music video shoot.
-Shakur had originally been slated to star in Menace II Society, but was replaced after the incident that apparently stemmed from Shakur's disliking the role they had chosen for him.
-He was later sentenced to 15 days in jail for the assault as well as another incident that occurred a day before his sentencing.
+Known as much for their frank manner as for their films, the brothers have been known to get into altercations.
+They took rapper Tupac Shakur to court in 1994 after he assaulted them during a music video shoot.
+Shakur had originally been slated to star in Menace II Society, but was replaced after the incident, which apparently stemmed from him disliking the role they had chosen for him.
+He was later sentenced to 15 days in jail for the assault, as well as another incident that occurred the day before his sentencing.

-The brothers have also made no secret of their use of marijuana and have previously turned down an offer to do anti-marijuana commercials.
+The brothers are open about their marijuana use and have turned down offers to make anti-marijuana commercials.

-Allen has a son with singer/songwriter Stephanie "Stevvi" Alexander, Eric Alexander-Hughes.

-Albert has a daughter, Adrienne Hughes, and has been living in the Czech Republic since 2004.

-In a 2013 interview, Albert stated that the brothers "love each other," but are also "kind of in a weird dance right now."
+Allen and singer Stevvi Alexander have a son together named Eric, who was born while the two were in high school.
+Albert has a daughter named Adrienne, and has lived in Prague since 2004.
+Albert said of his relationship with Allen in 2013, "I think the relationship is just much more complex now than it used to be.
+We love each other, and in the end we're still the best of friends.
+We're the only people we're going to call [when stressful things happen] but we're kind of in a weird dance right now."